pranav-vaniya/UntitledOS/README.md

-# VOS
+# Untitled OS

-VOS is an operating system written from scratch in C, and is still in progress.
+Untitled OS is an x86_64 operating system written from scratch in C, and is still in progress.

 <br>